 The annual volumes of water delivered to Mexico on the land boundary at San Luis through the Sanchez Mejorada Canal and in the limitrophe section of the river below Morelos Dam since Minute No. 242 operations began on June 25, 1974 are shown in Table 4.
-To view the complete record, see Appendix A. These volumes exclude the Wellton-Mohawk drainage water that was bypassed in accordance with Minute No. 242 (discussed above).
-Delivery volume made in 2012, which totaled 153,895 tcm (124,764 af) , was less than the annual volume of 172,689 tcm (140,001 af) referred to in IBWC Minute No. 242.
-The quantity of water to make up the difference was delivered in the bed of the Colorado River above Morelos Dam, as stipulated in Point 1 c) of IBWC Minute No. 242, which states: "Any decrease in deliveries under point 1(b) will be made up by an equal increase in deliveries under point 1(a)."
+To view the complete record, see Appendix A. These volumes exclude the Wellton-Mohawk drainage water that was bypassed in accordance with Minute No. 242 delivery volume on the land boundary at San Luis and in the limitrophe section made in 2013, which totaled 157,930 tcm (128,036 af), was less than the annual volume of 172,689 tcm (140,001 af) referred to in IBWC Minute No. 242.
+The quantity of water to make up the difference was delivered in the bed of the Colorado River above Morelos Dam, as stipulated in Resolution 1.c) of IBWC Minute No. 242, which states: "Any decrease in deliveries under point 1(b) will be made up by an equal increase in deliveries under point 1(a)" (Point 1(a) is referenced on page 4).